-Exactly’s mission is to develop a protocol that brings a missing important piece into the ecosystem: the "Time Value of Money"; that is, to be able to make a deposit or a loan at a fixed rate for a certain period of time, which is known in the traditional financial world as "fixed income".
+Exactly’s mission is decentralizing the credit market, making DeFi and its numerous benefits accessible to a broader audience.
+At Exactly, users can make a deposit or a loan at a fixed rate for a certain period of time, which is known in the traditional financial world as "fixed income".
 That way, users will have an efficient means to hedge the interest rate volatility.

 Some protocols approach this problem using a peer-to-peer (P2P) strategy, where lenders and borrowers are individually matched.
 This approach, while conceptually simple, entails several inefficiencies related to matching both amount and time in each transaction.
 Protocols such as AAVE take a different direction, offering a stable (not fixed) rate if the market conditions remain within a certain threshold.
 While this property provides greater predictability, it does not eliminate the risk and it only works for borrowers below a certain market utilization rate.